octo-technology/OpenTezos/docs/baking/cli-baker.md

 ### Register as a delegate

-Since "john" has more than 8000ꜩ, we will be able to register as a delegate:
+Since _john_ has more than 8000ꜩ, we will be able to register as a delegate:

 ```shell
  tezos-client register key john as delegate